St. Nicholas & Krampus in South Tyrol

 The Krampus or devil, such as many demonic creatures of the Alpine area – dates back to pre-Christian times.
 In many regions, the Krampus figure has merged with the Perchten tradition.
 The typical Krampus has a coat or suit made of fur and hand-carved mask with horns.
 In South Tyrol, pine wood was and is the most used wood type for these masks.
 A collection of worth-seeing Krampus, devils and witch masks is for instance also displayed at the Crib Museum Maranatha in Luttach.

 Whereas the Krampus must obey St. Nicholas in former times, the Krampus parades today are majorly just for the Krampus and witches.
 In South Tyrol, many villages and cities organise Krampus parades, some with over 1000 Krampus.
 The oldest Krampus parade takes place each year in Toblach, a big parade every two years in Kastelruth with more than 50 groups from Austria, Germany, Switzerland and Italy.
-Other parades take place in Sexten and Lana.
-Bruneck and Sand in Taufers alternately organise a Krampus parade with many Krampus from the Alpine area.
+Other parades take place in Sexten, Sand in Taufers and Lana.